 Outside of work he’ll probably be found playing sport (particularly rugby, having played most of his life), possibly on a summer camping trip, occasionally watching live music at festivals or often socialising in restaurants with good friends and good food.
 Sounds like a healthy mix to us.

-Robbie is also the current chair of the Packaging Scheme Forum (PSF), which he founded in 2018 to represent the views of compliance schemes and help the government to improve producer responsibility in the UK.
-His passion for industry collaboration extends to his directorship of the WEEE Scheme Forum (WSF), which provides a similar function for waste electronics, and his position on the board of the Resource Association, a professional advocacy body for the reprocessing and recycling industries.
+Robbie is also the inaugural chair of the Packaging Scheme Forum (PSF), which he founded in 2018 to represent the views of compliance schemes and help the government to improve producer responsibility in the UK.
+His passion for industry collaboration extends to his directorship of the WEEE Scheme Forum (WSF), which provides a similar function for waste electronics, and his position as Chair of the Waste and Resource Action Group for Bristol Green Capital partnership, which promotes a more circular economy for Bristol.
 Robbie is also an associate member of the Chartered Institute for Waste Management (CIWM).